Hamzaman10/Comp_3005_Project/README.md

 we where not abe to implement several functions those being:

--adding to basket from newly created account(we recommend using the already created user account to test this, as we can still update the basket though)
+-adding to basket from newly created account(we recommend using the already created user account to test this, as we can still update the basket though.
+We made the code for adding to basket for new accounts, but it results in an error, so we commented it out)

 -generating reports